virtual-labs/exp-file-operators-iitk/experiment/aim.md

 ### Aim
- To understand file operations in python programming.
+ In this experiment you will understand file operations.